axiom-data-science/portal-docs/overview.rst

 		For more details, please see the :ref:`Add Layers <add-layers-how-to>` page.

 	.. _time-slider-overview:
 	Time Slider
 	===========
 	The time slider bar at the bottom of the map allows you to view temporal data.
-The time intervals available will vary depending on which data layer you are viewing.
-The bar is unavailable if there is not any time-enabled data layers loaded.
+The time intervals available will varydepending on which data layer you are viewing.
+The bar is unavailable if there is not any time-enabled data layersloaded.
 By default, the time slider is set to display the most recent data that is available for that data layer.

-	.. tip:: For quick reference, the time range for data being viewed in the map is shown in the right-hand map legend beneath the data layer title.
+	.. tip:: For quick reference, the time range for data being viewed in the map is shown in the right-hand map legendbeneath the data layer title.

 	The temporal extent for the data layers can be viewed by hovering your mouse over the time slider control.
-The name of the data layer, the begin and end dates for the data, and a line graph of the temporal range will appear.
-The temporal information will appear for all time-enabled datasets that are currently loaded in the map.
+The name ofthe data layer, the begin and end dates for the data, and a line graph of the temporal range will appear.
+The temporalinformation will appear for all time-enabled datasets that are currently loaded in the map.
+For more details, please see the :ref:`How To Time Slider <map-time-slider>` page.

 	.. _depth-filter-overview: